Joint Composite Latent Space Bayesian Optimization: Method

 We refer to Section~\ref{sec:experiments} and Appendix~\ref{appdx:sec:add_exp_details} for details on the choice of encoder and GP models.

-\paragraph{The BO Loop} We start the optimization by evaluating a set of $n$ quasi-random points in $\mathcal{X}$, observing the corresponding~$\htrue$ and~$\ftrue = \gtrue \circ \htrue$ values.
-We then initialize $\ex$, $\ey$, $\hhat$, and $\ghat$ by fitting them \emph{jointly} on this observed dataset by minimizing the loss~\eqref{eq:joco_loss}.
-We then generate the next design point $\mathbf{x}_{n+1}$ by performing Thompson sampling (TS) with JoCo (Algorithm~\ref{alg:ts_joco}) with an estimated trusted region using TuRBO~\citep{eriksson2019turbo} as its search space.
-TS, i.e. drawing samples from the distribution over the posterior maximum, is commonly used with trust-region approaches~\citep{eriksson2019turbo,eriksson2021scbo,daulton2022morbo} and is a natural choice for JoCo since it can easily be implemented via a two-stage sampling procedure.
-After evaluating $\mathbf{x}_{\text{next}}$ and observing $\mathbf{y}_{\text{next}} = \htrue(\mathbf{x}_{\text{next}})$ and $\ftrue(\mathbf{x}_{\text{next}})$, we update all four models \emph{jointly} using the $N_b$ latest observed data points.\footnote{We update with $N_b = 20$ for 1 epoch in practice; our ablations in Appendix~\ref{appdx:sec:ablation_training_hp} show that the optimization performance is very robust to the particular choice of $N_b$ and number of updating epochs.} We repeat this process until satisfied with the optimization result.
+\paragraph{The BO Loop} We start the optimization by evaluating a set of $n$ quasi-random points in $\mathcal{X}$, observing the corresponding~$\htrue$ and~$\ftrue = \gtrue \circ \htrue$ values (existing evaluations can easily be included in the data).
+We initialize $\ex$, $\ey$, $\hhat$, and $\ghat$ by fitting them \emph{jointly} on this observed dataset by minimizing the loss~\eqref{eq:joco_loss}.
+We then generate the next design point $\mathbf{x}_{n+1}$ by performing Thompson sampling (TS) with JoCo (Algorithm~\ref{alg:ts_joco}) with an estimated trust region using TuRBO~\citep{eriksson2019turbo} as its search space.
+TS, i.e. drawing samples from the distribution over the posterior maximum, is commonly used with trust region approaches~\citep{eriksson2019turbo,eriksson2021scbo,daulton2022morbo} and is a natural choice for JoCo since it can easily be implemented via a two-stage sampling procedure.

+After evaluating $\mathbf{x}_{\text{next}}$ and observing $\mathbf{y}_{\text{next}} = \htrue(\mathbf{x}_{\text{next}})$ and $\ftrue(\mathbf{x}_{\text{next}})$, we update all four models \emph{jointly} using the $N_b$ latest observed data points.\footnote{In practive, we update with $N_b = 20$ for 1 epoch; our ablations in Appendix~\ref{appdx:sec:ablation_training_hp} show that the optimization performance is very robust to the particular choice of $N_b$ and the number of updating epochs.} We repeat this process until satisfied with the optimization result.
 As we will demonstrate in Section~\ref{subsec:experiments:ablations} and Appendix~\ref{appdx:sec:ablation_component}, joint training and continuous updating the models in JoCo are key to achieving superior and robust optimization performance.
 The overall BO loop is described in Algorithm~\ref{alg:joco}.